Dimeji1267/alx-system_engineering-devops/0x01-shell_permissions/README.md

- Create a script that switches the current user to the user betty
+Write a script that print effecive username of the current user